d0k3/Hourglass9/README.md

 # Hourglass9
-_Noob friendly, safe, arm9loaderhax only NAND dumper & restorer for the 3DS console_
+_Noob friendly, safe, arm9loaderhax / sighax only NAND dumper & restorer for the 3DS console_

 ## What is this good for?